TURARY1024/TURARY1024/README.md

 - 📫 How to reach me **james921026@gmail.com**

-- ⚡ Fun fact **I am willing to live in different culture and create a wonderful world**
+- ⚡ Fun fact **I am willing to live in a different culture and create a wonderful world**

 <h3 align="left">Connect with me:</h3>
 <p align="left">